universal-meaning-map/research/references.md

 - [The Sovereign Individual: How to Survive and Thrive During the Collapse of the Welfare State](https://www.amazon.com/Sovereign-Individual-Survive-Collapse-Welfare/dp/0684810077/), by James Dale Davidson & William Rees-Mogg. <sup>via Xavi</sup>
 - [The Stack: On Software and Sovereignty](https://mitpress.mit.edu/books/stack), by Benjamin H. Bratton. <sup>via [Andreu Belsunces](#andreu-belsunces)</sup>
 - [Transforming Technology: A Critical Theory Revisited](https://www.amazon.com/Transforming-Technology-Critical-Theory-Revisited/dp/0195146158), by Andrew Feenberg. <sup>via [Andreu Belsunces](#andreu-belsunces)</sup>
+- [The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power](https://www.publicaffairsbooks.com/titles/shoshana-zuboff/the-age-of-surveillance-capitalism/9781610395694/), by Shoshana Zuboff. <sup>[notes](#age-of-surveillance)</sup>

 ## <a id ="pdfs">PDFs</a>